Experience the power of intelligent test optimization with SeaLights integration! 🤓 | Check it out

 Different Types of Automated Testing

-There are different types of testing which can be added to your automated testing setup.
+Different types of testing which can be added to your automated testing setup.
 Let’s take a look at the possibilities and what they are meant for.

 Unit Testing

-A unit is the smallest piece of code that can be logically isolated in the system.
-For most programming languages, that’s a function.
+Unit testing checks for the smallest working parts of your code, usually individual functions.
 A unit test shouldn’t touch other code or make any interactions with a database, config file, or network.
 If the function holds such interactions, these interactions should be stubbed (faking the interaction and returning data).
+The ultimate goal is to test if the logic is correct.
+It is not about testing interactions.

 Functional Testing

+While unit tests examine pieces in isolation, functional tests verify how everything works together.
+So, no stubbing or faking calls whenever you’re writing functional tests.
 In short, a functional test takes input and converts it to output.
 This output is used to compare with the expected results.

 Regression Testing